Trip Overview

 How We Support You

-Ready for a big adventure?
+Ready for your Inca Trail Trek to Machu Picchu adventure?
 We’re in it together.
 On this trip, we hike an average of eight hours per day for multiple days and reach impressive altitudes.
 Yes, it’s a challenge, but you’re never alone.
 Like thousands of women before you, you’ll draw on strength you didn’t know you had and come out feeling like the goddess you are.

 Like all our trips, this trip can be scaled to suit different abilities and comfort levels.
 If you have concerns or reservations about your ability to complete or enjoy this trip due to any physical or medical reasons, please contact us and let’s talk about it.